junxit/us-congress-bills-111/metadata.md

 - 2010-01-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H152-153)
 - 2010-01-20 — Received in the Senate.
 - 2010-03-26 — Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 339.
+- 2010-06-23 — Amendment SA 4391 agreed to in Senate by Unanimous Consent.
+- 2010-06-23 — Amendment SA 4391 proposed by Senator Durbin for Senator Dorgan. (consideration: CR S5306) To improve the prosecution of, and response to, crimes in Indian country.
+- 2010-06-23 — Measure laid before Senate by unanimous consent. (consideration: CR S5306)
+- 2010-06-23 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-06-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-06-23 — Senate amendment agreed to: Amendment SA 4391 agreed to in Senate by Unanimous Consent.
+- 2010-06-23 — Senate amendment proposed (on the floor): Amendment SA 4391 proposed by Senator Durbin for Senator Dorgan.(consideration: CR S5306)
+- 2010-06-23 — Senate amendment submitted